hyperspy/hyperspy/doc/user_guide/eds.rst

 .. _get_lines_intensity:

-Geting the intensity of an X-ray line
+Getting the intensity of an X-ray line
 -------------------

 .. versionadded:: 0.8